hbs-rcs/large_data_in_R/index.md

 ## General strategies and principles

-Recall that **I want to know how many Lyft rides were taken in New York City during 2020**.
 Part of the problem with our first attempt is that CSV files do not make it easy to quickly read subsets or select columns.
 In this section we’ll spend some time identifying strategies for working with large data and identify some tools that make it easy to implement those strategies.

 ### Use a fast binary data storage format that enables reading data subsets